Skip to main content

 You don’t have to improve your property for it to sell for more or less depending on the market.
 The price buyers are willing to pay determines what the market value is.
 A good example would be: a home built in the 1970’s with 1970’s furnishings that has not been updated, will sell for much more today than it would in 1970.
 The market value has gone up from the 1970’s even though the home may still have carpeting, wallpaper and appliances from 50 years ago.

 You may email the Assessor’s Office at assessor@townofhopewell.org if you have any other questions or comments.
 Please be prepared to provide interior photos of your property as we do not have access to the interior and photos are always helpful.
 If you don’t have access to email, please call the office (585) 394-0036 ext.
 5 and leave a message and I will get back to you at my earliest convenience.
 Please understand that this is a part time office and I do not have other staff to assist me.
-It is just me so I thank you in advance for your patience and understanding.
+Thank you in advance for your patience and understanding.

 LEVEL OF ASSESSMENT